Exploring protective factors in a high-risk subsample: the pivotal role of paternal support in preventing depression in a cohort of young adults

 Abstract

 Major depressive disorder (MDD) is a global concern due to its widespread prevalence and morbidity.
-Identifying protective factors in high-risk individuals, including those with a familial predisposition, maltreatment history, and socio-economic vulnerabilities, is crucial.
+It is crucial to identify protective factors in high-risk individuals, including those with a familial predisposition, maltreatment history, and socioeconomic vulnerabilities.

 Methods

-We assessed a high-risk subsample within a young adult population cohort (n = 791; mean age = 31.94 [SD = 2.18]) across three waves.
-Using multiple regression models to analyse higher education, feeling supported, spirituality, psychotherapy access, higher socioeconomic status, involvement in activities, cohabitation, and family unity in Waves 1 and 2, and their association with MDD resilience at Wave 3
+We assessed a high-risk subsample within a young adult population cohort (n = 791; mean age = 31.94 [standard deviation {SD} = 2.18]) across three waves, using multiple regression models to analyze higher education, feeling supported, spirituality, psychotherapy access, higher socioeconomic status, involvement in activities, cohabitation, and family unity in waves 1 and 2 and their association with MDD resilience at wave 3.

 Results

 Our paper emphasizes reorienting the MDD approach, focusing on positive prevention strategies.
-It highlights fathers' crucial role in family-based interventions and promoting resilience in high-risk populations.
+It highlights the crucial role of fathers in family-based interventions and in promoting resilience in high-risk populations.

 Keywords